Madhav2204/Sparks_Foundation_Tasks/README.md

 The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
 Data can be found at https://bit.ly/3kXTdox

+# Task-7 : Stock Market Prediction using Numerical and Textual Analysis (Level - Advanced)

+Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
+Stock to analyze and predict SENSEX (S&P BSE SENSEX) Download historical stock prices from finance.yahoo.com Download textual (news) data from https://bit.ly/36fFPI6 Use either R or Python, or both for separate analysis and then combine the findings to create a hybrid model.